Buying a Condo in Portland? 10 Things to Know

 This means it can take longer to get through the approval process with the lender.
 Not only will your lender need to approve you, but they also need to approve the HOA and the building.
 Most lenders will finance condo purchases, but some programs, like the popular FHA loans, will only finance pre-approved condominiums in a given area.
-Be sure your real estate agent is aware of the various intricacies in the process.
-It would be frustrating to find the condo of your dreams, only to be prevented from finalizing the purchase due to not having an approved form of financing, for example.
+Be sure your real estate agent is aware of the various intricacies of the process.
+It would be frustrating to find the condo of your dreams only to be prevented from finalizing the purchase due to not having an approved form of financing, for example.

 See the FHA list of approved buildings in Portland.

 8. Best Way to Shop for Condos in Portland

 Platforms like Zillow and Redfin definitely serve a purpose.
 However, to make their sites work nationally, they have to, in a sense, “water down” their data feeds.
 This means potential home buyers might not get detailed local information about the condos they’re interested in.